naomiomage/Pos_profit_loss_tracker/README.md

-# Pos\_profit\_loss\_tracker
+# POS Profit \& Loss Tracker

-An API to help POS agents track daily profit and loss.
+An API designed to help POS agents track daily profit and loss.

-This is a Django REST Framework project that helps POS agents record their daily transactions (deposit, withdrawal, transfer, expenses, and charges) and automatically calculate profit or loss.
+This Django REST Framework project enables POS agents to record their daily transactions (deposit, withdrawal, transfer, expenses, and charges) and automatically calculate profit or loss.

+It provides a clear overview of financial performance and helps agents make informed decisions.

-💡 Project Overview
+## Project Overview

-This week focused on building the core functionality — the Transaction API.

-Users (POS agents) can now create, view, update, and delete transactions in their account.
+The POS Profit \& Loss Tracker simplifies financial tracking for POS agents.

+It allows users to:

+* Record all types of daily transactions.

+* Automatically calculate daily profit and loss.

+* View summaries of total income, expenses, and charges.

+* Manage transactions securely through authentication.

-Each transaction is tied to a user and includes its type, amount, description, and date.
+* Each transaction is tied to a registered user and includes details such as type, amount, description, and date.

-✅ Progress (Week 3)

-Completed:
+### **Key Features**

+User authentication and secure access

+CRUD operations for transactions

+Automatic profit and loss summary calculation

+Filter transactions by date or type

+Easy-to-use RESTful API endpoints

+#### Completed Tasks